ldengel3718/Engr3/README.md

 ## CircuitPython_Servo

 ### Description & Code
-This assignment was about getting a servo to work with circuit python.
+This assignment was about getting a servo to work with Circuit Python.
 We used code to move the motor and then included buttons.
+One button made the servo go the the right and the other to the left.
 ```python
 # # SPDX-FileCopyrightText: 2018 Kattni Rembor for Adafruit Industries
 #